soarsmu/AndroEvolve/README.md

 The architecture and workflow of AndroEvolve is provided in the following figure:
 ![AndroEvolve Architecure](./figures/architecture.png)

+Detailed description on each components of AndroEvolve is available in our full paper [[1]](#1), available in the following arxiv link: https://arxiv.org/abs/2011.05020

 ## Requirements
 AndroEvolve is compiled with several dependencies: